Cephalic index

-The cephalic index or cranial index, the ratio of the maximum width (biparietal diameter or BPD, side to side) of the head of an organism multiplied by 100 and then divided by their maximum length (occipitofrontal diameter or OFD, front to back).
+The cephalic index or cranial index is a number obtained by taking the maximum width (biparietal diameter or BPD, side to side) of the head of an organism, multiplying it by 100 and then dividing it by their maximum length (occipitofrontal diameter or OFD, front to back).
 The index was once used to categorize human beings in the first half of the 20th century, but today it is used to categorize dogs and cats.

 Historic use in anthropology

 Early anthropology

-The cephalic index was used by anthropologists in the early 20th century as a tool categorize human populations.
+The cephalic index was used by anthropologists in the early 20th century as a tool to categorize human populations.
 It was used to describe an individual's appearance and for estimating the age of fetuses for legal and obstetrical reasons.

 The cephalic index was defined by Swedish professor of anatomy Anders Retzius (1796–1860) and first used in physical anthropology to classify ancient human remains found in Europe.
 The theory became closely associated with the development of racial anthropology in the 19th and early 20th centuries, when historians attempted to use ancient remains to model population movements in terms of racial categories.
 American anthropologist Carleton S. Coon also used the index in the 1960s, by which time it had been largely discredited.

-In the cephalic index model, humans beings were characterized by having either a dolichocephalic (long-headed), mesaticephalic (moderate-headed), or brachycephalic (short-headed) cephalic index or cranial index.
+In the cephalic index model, human beings were characterized by having either a dolichocephalic (long-headed), mesaticephalic (moderate-headed), or brachycephalic (short-headed) cephalic index or cranial index.